 The Complete Colab History of ACRONYM x Nike

-If there's a person deserving of praise for their contribution to Nike's recent change of face, it’s ACRONYM co-founder Errolson Hugh.
-The stoic Canadian designer joined forces with the Swoosh in 2014 to reinvent ACG under NikeLAB, uniting utilitarian functionality with neo-futuristic sophistication, simultaneously transforming ACG apparel into some of the most-hyped items to bear the Swoosh.
+If there’s a person deserving of praise for their contribution to Nike’s collaborative evolution, it’s ACRONYM co-founder Errolson Hugh.
+The stoic Canadian designer joined forces with the Swoosh in 2014 to reinvent ACG under NikeLAB, uniting utilitarian functionality with neo-futuristic sophistication, simultaneously transforming ACG apparel into some of the most-hyped items to wear the Swoosh.

-While Errolson would simply be the enigmatic puppet master pulling the strings at ACG – until that relationship terminated this year – he would be given the chance to thrust his name out into the sneaker world through a series of official ACRONYM x Nike collaborations, starting in 2015.
-With the latest series of ACRONYM Prestos currently hitting shelves, we take a look at the complete history of ACRONYM x Nike collaborations.
+While Errolson would simply be the enigmatic puppet master pulling the strings at ACG – until that relationship terminated in 2018 – he would also be given the chance to thrust his name out into the sneaker world through a series of official ACRONYM x Nike colabs, starting in 2015.
+Let’s take a look back at the complete history of ACRONYM x Nike collaborations.

 ACRONYM x Nike Lunar Force 1 Collection — 2015

 Errolson selected the Air Force 1 as the base for his first collaboration, but he had no intention of going easy on the ageing classic.
 Instead, he focused on updating the Uptown for the modern day, by improving its functionality.
 He embraced the Lunar-blessed incarnation of the AF-1 for its improved comfort, and added a conspicuous zipper to the lateral side for easy access.
 Errolson designed three different colourways for his debut collaboration, a trait he would stick to throughout his Nike collaborations.